daisybio/DysRegNet_package/README.md

 data.get_results_binary()

 ```

+The expected run time for the installation and running the demo dataset on a "normal" desktop computer is around 3~5 minutes.

 ## The output

 The package output a DataFrame that represents patient-specific dysregulated edges.
 The columns represent edges and the rows patient ids.